Compatibility: BIRT 4.4.2

 Define the project structure

-We highly recommand defining and applying standard conventions for:
+We highly recommend defining and applying standard conventions for:

 - Creating a directory tree for reports and resources.